Religious Education and Assemblies

 - They use their own knowledge and understanding of concepts as a starting point and then learn what the concept means in a religious sense.
 Time is dedicated to reflecting and evaluating what has been learnt.

 - In year 3 and 4 the emphasis is on ‘describe…’ and in year 5 and 6 the emphasis is ‘explain…’ Learning Intentions are worded to support and encourage this.

 - A range of different resources are used to capture the children’s interest, including, Active Inspire notebook, short video clips, animations of bible stories, first hand experiences shared by their peers, photographs and other artefacts.

 - Children will see stories come alive by taking part in drama activities such as role play and freeze frame.

-Children at Heatherside Junior school will be inquisitive learners who are key to ask questions and share experiences.
+Children at Heahterside Junior school will be inquisitive learners who are keen to ask questions and share experiences.
 They listen carefully and respectively to others and understand that people may hold different beliefs to their own.
 They are able to confidently talk about some of the main beliefs held by the religions we have covered in school.